ClassicPress/ClassicPress-Network/README.md

 2. Get a database dump and install it.
 For now, you'll need to ask a site administrator for help with this.

-   _Note: Usually when preparing a multisite installation for local development, you'll update the site URLs via `wp search-replace`.  **DO NOT** do that here, it is handled for you in the site's code when you set `WP_DEBUG=true`!_

 3. If you're working on the main site, you'll need to grab a copy of the `elementor-pro` plugin (for now, until we can remove it).
 Ask a site administrator for help with this.